 Lifting Base Technology

 Of the three Herman Miller standing desk lines (the others being the Nevi and the Renew) the Motia uses the mid-quality base componentry and the same ultra-cheap desktop quality.
-The base on the Motia desk is manufactured in the USA using components from OMT and Logicdata.
+Unlike most of its desk products which utilize lifting frames build by third-party manufacturers, the base on the Motia desk is manufactured by Herman Miller itself.